wp-slimstat/wp-slimstat/readme.txt

 = 4.8.5.2 =
 * [Update] The GDPR compliance through third-party tools is now more flexible and allows admins to specify name/value pairs so that the cookie must CONTAIN the given string.
 * [Update] Simplified code that manages the sidebar menu.
+* [Update] Reintroduced feature to hide certain report pages when no reports are assigned to them.
 * [Fix] Entries with a trailing slash and ones without were being listed as separate in Top Web Pages.

 = 4.8.5.1 =